How to paint kitchen cabinets – and transform your room

 5. Apply the first coat of paint

-Stir the paint and use a brush to apply the first coat to cabinet doors.
+Open the paint can, then stir the paint and use a brush to apply the first coat to cabinet doors.
 Start by painting the rear of the doors, then move on to the front where you should work over and in between any crevices or grooves first.

 Make sure you create an even finish across every surface of the door; you are aiming for at least two thin coats rather than a thick finish.